vonfreiren/vonfreiren.github.io/_posts/2022-12-28-shops-for-the-modern-man-part-II.md

 <p>
     <img class="img-fluid" src="/img/posts/shops2/mismo.JPG" alt="Modern classics">
-    <span class="caption text-muted">Mismo's weekend bags are an inconic product that you can use forever</span>
+    <span class="caption text-muted">Mismo's weekend bags are an iconic product that you can use in your trips and that even family members will be able to inherit</span>
 </p>

 ### Kamakura